 To begin, I would like to propound a basic question: What is pizza napoletana (which is the Italian phrase for “Neapolitan pizza”)?
 On the surface, the question seems simple and straightforward; however, I assure you that it is not as uncomplicated as it seems.
 It is a question with thorns!
 Moreover, the question becomes even thornier when strictly considered within the framework of the time-honored tradition which gave birth to the Neapolitan pizza.
 Although I am not sure if I fully qualify to answer the question, I will make an attempt.
-And, I hope that if my attempt fails to any degree, it at least would clarify the issue to an unprecedented extent.
+And, if my attempt fails to any degree, I hope it would at least clarify the issue.

-Before entertaining the question, please allow me to introduce myself.
-My name is Omid, currently residing in San Diego, California.
-My amorous affair with the traditional Neapolitan pizza commenced in 1984, when I had to wait nine months in Naples to receive my immigrant visa to the United States of America.
-Now, here I am!
-And, I hope to offer a unique approach—an approach that is culturally, historically, gastronomically, artistically, and philosophically oriented toward understanding and appreciating the beloved pizza of Naples—especially when this phenomenon is gaining more and more momentum and popularity in the US.
+Before entertaining the question, allow me to introduce myself.
+My name is Omid, currently working as an aspiring pizzaiolo in San Diego, California.
+My fascination with the traditional Neapolitan pizza commenced in 1984, when I stayed nine months in Naples, Italy.
+Although I have spent a substantial amount of time in educating myself about the tradition of Neapolitan pizza, I do not consider myself an authority, yet I hope this blog will be worth your while.
+I hope to offer a unique approach—an approach that is culturally, historically, gastronomically, artistically, and philosophically oriented toward understanding and appreciating the beloved pizzas of Naples, especially when this phenomenon is gaining more and more momentum and popularity in the United States.
 Please, keep in mind that what is presented here is only one view amongst many on the subject matter.

 So, what is the traditional Neapolitan pizza?
 As you may know, the city of Naples, situated in Campania region of Southern Italy, is deemed as the cradle of pizza.